-The application for the MBA program at University of Cambridge Judge is essay-intensive.
-Judge continues to evade the business school trend of fewer MBA essays, requiring your thoughtful response to no less than four required questions.
+The application for the MBA program at University of Cambridge Judge Business School is essay-intensive.
+Judge requires your thoughtful response to no less than four required questions.

-In addition to a 500-word career objective, the school asks applicants to respond to three essay prompts — and all are new for the 2023–24 application cycle.
+In addition to a 500-word career objective, the school asks applicants to respond to three essay prompts.

-These three essays are limited to 200 words, providing slim real estate to work with.
+The three Cambridge Judge essays are limited to 200 words, providing slim real estate to work with.
 Judge also asks similar questions about different topics – in this case, seeking evidence of self-reflection and what you have learned in each case.

 The trick is to be substantive yet succinct, and ensure each essay is artfully executed to stand alone while advancing an overall narrative.
 The full slate of Cambridge Judge essays comprises a full picture you must put together without being repetitive.